Berlin: Symphony of a Metropolis: V Akt

 The final act is devoted to the people's entertainment at night.
 House lights come on, then many advertising signs are lit, and people go out to the theater.
 Curtains open on a variety of performances, including showgirl burlesques, trapeze artists, jugglers, singers and dancers.
 Audiences gather in a movie theater, and a brief glimpse is seen of Chaplin's distinctive feet and cane at the bottom of a movie screen.
 As people leave a theater show, some sexuality is implied by a man's hand caressing a woman's bare arm as they enter a taxi, and her bare calf and frilly skirt are displayed.
 They pull away, ignoring a child beggar, and a lit up hotel sign is next displayed.
 Another montage of entertainments includes ice shows and hockey, skiers, sledders, indoor races, boxing and dance contests.
 The leitmotiv of streetcars continues, and rail workers continue to work through the night.
 People drink, flirt, and dance in beer halls and cocktail lounges, while card games and roulette are played.
 The city starts to spin wildly, transitions into a firework display, and thus ends the final act and the film.

 Reception

+As of August 2025, the film holds a Rotten Tomatoes score of 86% based on seven reviews.
+Film critic Dennis Schwartz summarised the movie as "Outdated but still fine as an historical curio."